-The IBM Software Selections CD has an easy-to-use, graphical interface and automated installation procedures for most programs.
+The IBM Software Selections CD has an easy-to-use, graphical interface and automated installation procedures for most products.
 It also has a help system that describes the features of the CD.

-The products on the IBM Software Selections CD are licensed according to the terms and conditions of the IBM International License Agreement for Non-Warranted Programs, which is available through Access IBM.
-(See Appendix A of About Your Software for more information about viewing the license agreement.)
+The products on the IBM Software Selections CD are licensed according to the terms and conditions of the IBM International License Agreement for Non-Warranted Programs.
+(See Appendix C, "Viewing the license agreement" on page 133 for information about viewing the license agreement.)